joshtrutwin/cs340-presentation/bedrock-demo/README.md

   -d '{"prompt": "What do you think is the hardest part of this project?"}' \
   --ssl-no-revoke
 ```

+Feel free to run this! (you will need to install `curl` if you do not have it, should be included on MacOS and GitBash on Windows)

 Here is an example of what that looks like - the output is not very readable but :